detroit-labs/katalon-mobile-util/README.md

 #### Organization

 The basic elements of Katalon Studio tests are [TestObjects](https://docs.katalon.com/display/KD/Manage+Test+Object).
 These objects are stored in the Object Repository.
-To keep thing consistently organized, **katalon-mobile-util** assumes that the following structure will be used to store `TestObjects`:
+To keep things consistently organized, **katalon-mobile-util** assumes that the following structure will be used to store `TestObjects`:

 ![Object Repository](/../screenshots/img/object_repository.png?raw=true "Object Repository")